IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

 # Stellaris Galaxy Forge user guide

-Stellaris Galaxy Forge edits the galaxy map of a Stellaris save, or of a static galaxy scenario that a new campaign can start from.
-It works on Stellaris 4.x saves.
-I have checked the edits in-game on 4.4.6 and 4.5.0.
+Stellaris Galaxy Forge edits the galaxy map of a Stellaris save, or a static galaxy scenario that a new campaign starts from.
+It works with Stellaris 4.x saves.
+I've tested the edits in-game on 4.4.6 and 4.5.0.

 ## Quick start